apache/iotdb/docs/UserGuide/Cluster/Cluster-Query-Command.md

 ## Show Region information

 The cluster uses a SchemaRegion/DataRegion as a unit for schema/data replication and data management.
-The Region status and distribution is helpful for system operation and maintenance testing, as shown in the following scenario:
+The Region status and distribution is helpful for system operation and maintenance testing, as shown in the following scenarios:

 - Check which DataNodes are allocated to each Region in the cluster and whether they are balanced.
-- Check the partitions allocated to each Region in the cluster and whether they are balanced
+- Check the partitions allocated to each Region in the cluster and whether they are balanced.
-- Check which DataNodes are allocated by the leaders of each RegionGroup in the cluster and whether they are balanced
+- Check which DataNodes are allocated by the leaders of each RegionGroup in the cluster and whether they are balanced.

 Currently, IoTDB supports show Region information by the following SQL:

-- `SHOW REGIONS`: Show distribution of all Regions
+- `SHOW REGIONS`: Show distribution of all Regions.
-- `SHOW SCHEMA REGIONS`: Show distribution of all SchemaRegions
+- `SHOW SCHEMA REGIONS`: Show distribution of all SchemaRegions.
-- `SHOW DATA REGIONS`: Show distribution of all DataRegions
+- `SHOW DATA REGIONS`: Show distribution of all DataRegions.
 - `SHOW (DATA|SCHEMA)?
-REGIONS OF DATABASE <sg1,sg2,...>`: Show Region distribution of specified StorageGroups
+REGIONS OF DATABASE <sg1,sg2,...>`: Show Region distribution of specified StorageGroups.

 Show distribution of all Regions:
 ```